 If they haven't replied within 24 hours, you want to follow up with another email at least 3-7 days after your initial email.
 You can send a reminder or even ask if they got your previous email.
 Depending on the social media platforms they are on, you can also send a DM with the same offer.
 After all, your email might have ended up in spam or promotions.
 While you want to be eager and check in every once in a while, you never want to spam or stalk them.

-When you send an outreach email matters a lot, and that's why you should test the timing when you are sending follow-ups.
+When you send an outreach email matters a lot, and that's why you should test the timing when you are how to send follow-up emails.
 The best day for following up is often considered Tuesday, while weekends are not recommended.

 Is it hard for you to find time for influencer outreach?
-Supercharge your daily communication by turning short instructions into ready-to-send emails, messages & more with Flowrite.
+Supercharge your daily communication by turning short instructions into ready-to-send emails and messages with Flowrite.

 Supercharge your communication with Flowrite